ozhegov-d/StrokesPlus.net_archive/Scripts/Improving standard gestures (with clipboard) based on the distance of the gesture/v2/readme.md

 First, take a screenshot; press Ctrl+End; take another screenshot and compare pixels to see if the page scrolled.
 If the pixels didn’t change, send a WM_MOUSEWHEEL message and repeat these steps until the pixels match.

 v2: long gesture
 First send Ctrl+End, then send WM_MOUSEWHEEL messages for continuous scrolling; it stops as soon as the user scrolls the wheel or clicks the mouse.
-> You need to add this under Mouse Events → Mouse Wheel.
+>#### You need to add this under
+>Mouse Events → Mouse Wheel.
+>Settings → Before Action

 > (function () {
     //  ▸ If autoscroll is in progress, stop it and do nothing else. if (sp.GetStoredBool("LongScrollActive")) {